 TN pain may be episodic or constant.
-Episodic TN, sometimes called "typical" or "type 1" TN, produces bursts of pain lasting from a second to as much as two minutes.
-These bursts commonly come in groups lasting from a few minutes to several hours.
+Episodic TN, called "typical" or "type 1" TN, produces bursts of pain lasting from a second to as much as two minutes.
+These bursts commonly come in clusters that persist for a few minutes to several hours.
 The pain is commonly excruciating and shock-like; it can, in extreme conditions, knock the sufferer to the ground.
-In between episodes, there is generally little to no pain.
+Between episodes, there is generally little to no pain.
 An episode may be triggered by contact or vibration to the affected part of the face or mouth; common triggers include touching the face, wind, talking, tooth brushing, washing, hair combing, and eating.
 An episode may also occur without an apparent trigger.
 The episodes commonly become more frequent and severe over time.

 There are two trigeminal nerves, one on each side of the head.
 As its name suggests, each trigeminal nerve has three branches.
 These allow sensation for the entire face, as well as the inside of the mouth, including the front two-thirds of the tongue.
 The figure below shows the location of the left trigeminal nerve and the distribution of sensation from its three branches.
 The regions served by the three branches are designated, from top to bottom, the ophthalmic division, the maxillary division, and the mandibular division.
 Most cases of TN are restricted to one division on one side of the face, though any combination of divisions is possible, and the distribution of pain can change over time.